ACCA Registered

 You are making money from content.
 You are spending money to create it.
 But are you claiming everything you are entitled to?
 Most UK content creators are not.

 This guide covers every allowable expense for UK content creators in the 2025/26 tax year: equipment and technology, home studio costs, software subscriptions, travel, gifted products, and the expenses most people miss entirely.
 We include worked examples at three income levels so you can see exactly how much you could save.
-Whether you are a YouTuber, TikToker, Twitch streamer, podcaster, or Instagram creator, the rules are the same.
+Whether you are a YouTuber, TikToker, Twitch streamer, Kick streamer, podcaster, or Instagram creator, the rules are the same.

 What You Need to Do